BHelpful/MomentMeal/README.md

 # MomentMeal - A marketplace for food and recipes.

 MomentMeal is a platform that connects food lovers and chefs.
-It allows users to discover new recipes, share their own, and even sell their homemade meals.
+It allows users to discover new recipes, share their own, and modify existing ones to make it just right for them.

 <div align="center">
     <img align="center" width="600" alt="Project Image" src="https://github.com/BHelpful/MomentMeal/assets/39928082/74cb09ba-d29d-4ab2-a361-5a31e7e392bd" />